I swear these people liked me

 To read about my time hiking in the foothills, and how that trip helped me with the loss of my grandmother, click here.

-Regarding other travel fashion posts, I have also written What to Wear in India and What to Wear in Russia.
+Regarding other travel fashion posts, I have also written What to Wear in India, What to Wear in Thailand, What to Wear in Bhutan, What to Wear in Cuba, What to Wear in Colombia, and What to Wear in Russia.
 Here are some tips for feeling fashionable while you travel and also a post on my ever-changing travel fashion.

 Have you ever been to Nepal, or are you planning to go?
 What would you add to this list?